NEW: The library will not close during the renovation. Research is underway as to how many services will remain open and in what location.

 History Up Front: The Local History Room would become a prominent feature of the library on the upper level.Right now it is tucked away on the lower level.
 The Board is looking forward to creating a bigger presence for this amazing local resource.

-Convenience: Moving the adult areas to one level is more convenient for visitors & staff.
-Right now, the adult areas are split between levels.
-The staff, who are the subject matter experts, will be able to serve visitors much more easily on one floor.
+Convenience: Moving the adult areas to one level is more convenient for visitors -- all materials and staff will be on one floor, not split between two floors.
 Visitors will enjoy finding everything they need on one floor.

 Flexibility: The new areas will allow for more programming flexibility overall.

 The rough layouts of the levels could look like the following; for a presentation of all the options the Board was considering, click here.

 Children's Area Concept Example 2